NLnetLabs/nsd-manual/source/manpages/nsd.conf.rst

 ^^^^^^^^^^^
 For a slave zone, the master servers are listed.
 The master servers are queried for zone data, and are listened to for update notifications.
-In NSD these two properties need to be configured separately, by list- ing the master address in allow-notify and request-xfr statements.
+In NSD these two properties need to be configured separately, by listing the master address in allow-notify and request-xfr statements.

-In BIND9 you only need to provide allow-notify elements for any extra sources of notifications (i.e. the operators), NSD needs to have al- low-notify for both masters and operators.
+In BIND9 you only need to provide allow-notify elements for any extra sources of notifications (i.e. the operators), NSD needs to have allow-notify for both masters and operators.
 BIND9 allows additional transfer sources, in NSD you list those as request-xfr.

 Here is an example of a slave zone in BIND9 syntax.